 Visco Games’ rare Street Fighter II-like fighter on the Neo Geo MVS Breakers Revenge is coming back.
 “Why Chicago?” you might ask – well, that was one of the original prototype names to it.
 It’s a nice little nod to fans who know that kind of esoteric info.
 Here’s a pic of the game at the event.

-Here’s a promo video; note that I did shoot some video of an earlier version of this at Amusement Expo, but I overlooked on putting a disclaimer on the video to mention that its early WIP.
+Here’s a promo video; note that I did shoot some video of an earlier version of this at Amusement Expo, but I overlooked on putting a disclaimer on the video to mention that it’s an early WIP.
 I can’t edit the video until tomorrow as the master file is on a hard drive at my arcade, so I’ll upload then.

 Breakers plays much like Street Fighter II, with some additional mechanics such as “dash cancels, chains, juggles, and a breaker system that lets players escape from combos early.” i.e., a deeper Street Fighter II.